 - Leave your brassier open for some time.

 - Apply your own milk on the sore nipples.

 - You may use any nipple protector to stop the clothes from rubbing against your nipples.

 - Use cotton breast pads and change them often.

 How Can You Prevent Sore Nipples?

-- Do not wait for too long: A hungry baby can not only be irritable and cranky but may tend to latch harder, causing your nipples to become sore.
+A hungry baby can not only be irritable and cranky but may tend to latch harder, causing your nipples to become sore.

 Can You Avoid Getting Sore Nipples by Limiting Baby’s Time at Breast?

 Sore nipples while breastfeeding are majorly caused due to improper latching position and not by prolonged latching.
 If you notice that your baby is latching on to you for longer, this means that your baby is not latching correctly and not getting enough breast milk.
 You may limit your baby’s latching time by getting in touch with a lactation expert.
-The expert will guide you on the correct latching and feeding position for keeping sore nipples breastfeeding problems at bay.
+The expert will guide you on the correct latching and feeding position for keeping sore nipples and other breastfeeding problems at bay.